How Will We Police The Police?

 And we did a PowerPoint, and there was silence in the room.
 And then you know someone—I’m not going to identify who, because it was no attribution—says, “that seems right to me.”
 And from there, the conversation just ran, and ran really fast, and it ran so fast that we ended up working with a bunch of police departments.

 When you sit down with the police, many if not most of them are right-minded people and some of them are just flat-out inspiring.
 It’s like the military: If you go talk to a lot of people who are in or have been in the military, they get the democracy thing.
 They’re inculcated with it.
 They get it and they’re interested.
 And it’s a change for them.
-I have this text message somewhere from Jim Beerman, the president of the Police Foundation [an independent nonprofit dedicated to policing].
+I have this text message somewhere from Jim Bueermann, the president of the Police Foundation [an independent nonprofit dedicated to policing, and former chief in Redlands, CA].
 He wrote me, “Every person over 18 in every place in America every mayor or whatever, police official, should read this book.”

 False Choices